Canon 1300D vs 5D

-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 5D are two digital cameras that were revealed to the public, respectively, in March 2016 and August 2005.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a full frame sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the 5D provides 12.7 MP.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 5D are two digital cameras that were announced, respectively, in March 2016 and August 2005.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a full frame (5D) sensor.
+The 1300D has a resolution of 17.9 megapixels, whereas the 5D provides 12.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D is notably larger (32 percent) than the Canon 1300D.
 Moreover, the 5D is substantially heavier (85 percent) than the 1300D.
 It is noteworthy in this context that the 5D is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (1300D).
 You can compare the optics available in the Canon EF Lens Catalog.